 Sharing Common Goals

-The Office of Residence Life offers a number of living-learning communities for first-year students and upperclassmen.
+The Office of Residence Life offers a number of living, learning, and connection experiences for first-year students and upperclass students.

 As an Austin Scholar, you’ll celebrate Merrimack’s Augustinian roots by serving those in need in the surrounding communities of Lawrence and Lowell.
 Through service to others, study and learning, and living together in a community, you’ll explore your own personal values, ideals and spirituality.
 Events throughout the year are designed to help you deepen your self-awareness and the meaning of life.

 Open to all majors — first-year, sophomore and junior residential students.

 LEARN MORE ABOUT THE AUSTIN SCHOLARS

 Whether you are interested in art history, design, music, theatre, studio arts or creative writing, you’ll have the space to create, connect and contribute to our creative community.
 You’ll explore your own creativity and participate in a variety of artistic experiences in our ALC.
 You’ll join creative groups and engage in classes and events designed to enrich your creativity.